 As two experienced photographers with complementary skills and competitive characters they offer a unique service because they work as a team – either both simultaneously photographing one project, or by each providing input, critiques and direction of the others work.
 The outcome is a passionate attention to detail, the most creative approach possible and a reliable and professional service.
 Above all, it results in beautiful photographs that show buildings at their best – images that describe architecture within the built environment.

 Hufton+Crow strive to create strong and lasting professional relationships, by listening and attending to their clients’ objectives first.
 The breadth of their client base and the longevity of these relationships proves the efficacy of this approach.
 They shoot digitally, believing that it is the format that can provide the most benefit to the client.
 They also provide professional re-touching and post-production as part of the service.

 In the architecture world, few designers can claim to have a more clearly-defined style than Daniel Libeskind (born May 12, 1946).
-Much of Libeskind's work is instantly recognizable for its angular forms, intersecting planes, and frequent use of diagonally-sliced windows, a style that he has used to great effect in museums and memorials - but which seems equally adaptable to conference centers, skyscrapers and shopping malls.
+Much of Libeskind's work is instantly recognizable for its angular forms, intersecting planes, and frequent use of diagonally-sliced windows, a style that he has used to great effect in museums and memorials—but which he has equally adapted to conference centers, skyscrapers, and shopping malls.

 The Noguchi Museum has selected architect John Pawson and painter Hiroshi Senju as the recipients of the 2017 Isamu Noguchi Award.
 Now in its fourth year, the annual award was established to honor individuals who “share Noguchi’s spirit of innovation, global consciousness, and commitment to East/West cultural exchange.”